 2. Regular Meetings.

-Regular meetings of the Board of Directors may be held at such time and place as shall be determined from time to time by a majority of the directors on the Board of Directors.
+Regular meetings of the Board of Directors may be held at such time and place as shall be determined from time to time by two (2) of the directors on the Board of Directors.
 Notice of the time and place of any meeting, other than an annual meeting, shall be communicated to the directors not less than ten (10) days prior to the meeting.

 3. Special Meetings.